CyberWizards/Write-Ups/CTFs/PhantomCTF/reverse engineering/Secret/writeup.md

 So, here is the *pseudocode* for our `reverse_kraitrot()` function:
 #### Psuedocode
-> We simply take a string and the index where it wsa divided and then create two parts and then interchange the position of those two parts
+> We simply take a string and the index where it was divided and then create two parts and then interchange the position of those two parts

 And here is how our `reverse_kraitrot()` function will look like:
 ```py